Brenda Linton

 Brenda loves interesting music from any genre and knows a good song when she hears one.
 In addition to her own songs, Brenda plays a varied repertoire of blues and jazz tunes, traditional American and Celtic music, and her own arrangements of works by gifted songwriters such as Mark Knopfler, Richard Thompson, Shawn Colvin, and Seal.

 She loves in particular to write and sing about love and lust, relationships gone wrong, death, irony, and the “aha” moment.
-She is currently working on a self-produced CD with a release date of winter 2004.
+She has just released her 2nd CD.

 For bookings, contact Brenda at North Shores Music: